peida2015/SciTwits-Proposal/README.md

 ## Bonus
 - [ ] users can support a project
 - [ ] owner can add another member to a project
+- [ ] a heatmap of research projects similar to StockTwits's